Abhisheksabhi33/AuthenticationSystem-microservice/README.md

    npm start
   ```

+- I have used concurrently to run all three servers at the same time.
+- our main server will run on port 8001, the public API server will run on port 8002 and the gateway server will run on port 8000.

 ### API Endpoints

 For using the API endpoints, you can use Postman or any other API testing tool of your choice.
 The base URL for the API is `http://localhost:8000`.